Golf Tutorials

 A good impact starts with a good address position.
 If you set up incorrectly, you'll be fighting your own body just to make decent contact.
 With an iron in your hand, focus on these three things:

 - Ball Position: For short and mid-irons (wedges through 7-iron), the ball should be positioned in the center of your stance, directly below the buttons on your shirt.
-A a common error amateur golfers make is putting that ball too far into the front of their stance, which encourages them to swoop upwards to make any real good connection.
+A common error amateur golfers make is putting the ball too far forward in their stance, which encourages them to swoop upwards, resulting in poor contact.

 - Weight Distribution: Your weight should be balanced 50/50 between your feet.
 Don't favor one side or the other.
 Feel athletic and stable.
-A a good swing will take out of balance, your base a better stay consistent when you feel solid.
+A good swing will keep you in balance, so your base stays consistent when you feel solid.

 2. The Downswing Sequence: Body First, Arms Second